javascriptdata/danfojs-doc/examples/titanic-survival-prediction-using-danfo.js-and-tensorflow.js.md

 df.head().print()
 ```

-In code cell above, you're[ label encoding](../api-reference/general-functions/danfo.labelencoder.md) the Sex and Name column.
+In code cell above, you're[label encoding](../api-reference/general-functions/danfo.labelencoder.md) the Sex and Name column.
 You loop over each column name, fit the encoder to the column, transform it and finally reassign it to the DataFrame.
 The output is shown below:

 ```text